deepparsania/kevit_prac/README.md

 - 💬 Comment on posts with timestamps
 - 📥 Download images to gallery
 - 🗂️ Local data persistence using Hive
-- 🔁 Feed with lazy loading / pagination
+- 🔁 Feed with lazy pagination
-- 🎨 Beautiful and responsive UI using Material Design
+- 🎨 Beautiful and responsive UI
+- 🔠 Expand long captions with click on caption
+- 🔍 Tap post image to view full-screen with pinch-to-zoom support
 ---

 ## 🧰 Tech Stack